-During this month, two different people who support Trump email the campaign to set up a meeting between a Trump staffer and a Russian official named Alexander Torshin.
+During this month, two different people who support Trump email the campaign to set up a meeting between a Trump staffer and the banker Torshin.
 The emails, sent to adviser Rick Dearborn, are titled “Kremlin Connection” and “Russian backdoor overture and dinner invite.”
 Kushner rejects the latter overture.

 May 20 or 21, 2016